Slipping love between the floorboards,

 Catching stars as if they’re snow…

 This book brings poetry to each page, including to the pages with no words.
 Perhaps by the twentieth read-through I may be able to summon words of my own sufficient to convey its lingering power.
-But I’m still looking again at the story and illustrations together as presented.
-At the illustrations alone.
-The story alone.
-The lines.
+But I’m still looking at the story and illustrations together as presented.
+Then at the illustrations alone.
+Then the story alone.